holiday Blessings Jar

 - The way our turtles stack on top of each other and lay in the sun (it makes me smile)

-- The fact that starbucks Pike Place Roast comes in bags so I can make it at home
+- The fact that Starbucks Pike Place Roast comes in bags so I can make it at home

 - The nice, dry split wood in our garage we can use to make cozy fires in our fireplace